Skip to Content

 Some Pomeranians End Up Bigger Than Others

 Pomeranian full-grown size and weight will usually be the same as the majority.
-There are a small number of Pomeranians that will be larger or smaller than a typical dog.
+Many Pomeranians will be larger or smaller than a typical dog.

 The bigger Pomeranians are described as interesting.
 Most Pomeranians that are bigger than the breed standard are often the result of poor breeding practices.

-It is advisable to have a look at both parents before purchasing a Pomeranian puppy.
+It is advisable to look at both parents before purchasing a Pomeranian puppy.
 The final size of a Pomeranian puppy is usually around the size of his parents.

 When Do Pomeranians Stop Growing?